Constitution of the History of Economics Society

 2. The President shall act as the general executive officer of the Society.
 The duties of the President shall include:

-- to administer the affairs of the Society, including supervision of Society staff, under the direction of the Executive Committee;
+a. to administer the affairs of the Society, including supervision of Society staff, under the direction of the Executive Committee;

-- to appoint the members of, and to fill vacancies that may arise on, any committee, except where otherwise provided for in this Constitution;
+b. to appoint the members of, and to fill vacancies that may arise on, any committee, except where otherwise provided for in this Constitution;

-- to preside over the meetings of the Executive Committee and the Membership, except as otherwise provided for in this Constitution;
+c. to preside over the meetings of the Executive Committee and the Membership, except as otherwise provided for in this Constitution;

-- to complete the planning and implementation of the program for the midterm meeting in the first full year of the regular presidential term; to provide opportunities for the membership and other persons to make proposals for sessions at that meeting and to be sensitive to such proposals but not bound to adopt them.
+d. to complete the planning and implementation of the program for the midterm meeting in the first full year of the regular presidential term; to provide opportunities for the membership and other persons to make proposals for sessions at that meeting and to be sensitive to such proposals but not bound to adopt them.

 3. The duties of the Vice-President shall include:

-- to act in the place of the President in the event of a temporary absence or disability;
+a. to act in the place of the President in the event of a temporary absence or disability;

-- to succeed to the office of President in the event that office becomes vacant before the term is complete;
+b. to succeed to the office of President in the event that office becomes vacant before the term is complete;

-- to plan and implement the program for the midterm meeting in the second full year of the regular vice-presidential term; to provide opportunities for the membership and other persons to make proposals for sessions at those meetings and to be sensitive to such proposals but not bound to adopt them.
+c. to plan and implement the program for the midterm meeting in the second full year of the regular vice-presidential term; to provide opportunities for the membership and other persons to make proposals for sessions at those meetings and to be sensitive to such proposals but not bound to adopt them.

 4. The duties of the Executive Committee shall include:

-- to determine the types of membership and the appropriate dues for each type;
+a. to determine the types of membership and the appropriate dues for each type;

-- to determine the general policies and activities of the Society, including the assignment of additional duties to officers and committees;
+b. to determine the general policies and activities of the Society, including the assignment of additional duties to officers and committees;

-- to procure adequate funds for the Society and to make policies governing those funds, and to oversee the President and Treasurer in their management of those funds;
+c. to procure adequate funds for the Society and to make policies governing those funds, and to oversee the President and Treasurer in their management of those funds;

-- to maintain and work to increase the membership of the Society;
+d. to maintain and work to increase the membership of the Society;

-- to establish the rules and regulations for the conduct of the Society’s business, not inconsistent with this Constitution and to adopt measures that are necessary to implement those policies;
+e. to establish the rules and regulations for the conduct of the Society’s business, not inconsistent with this Constitution and to adopt measures that are necessary to implement those policies;

-- to exercise oversight of the financial and business affairs of the society through appropriate reviews of the records and actions of the Secretary, Treasurer, and Investment Committee;
+f. to exercise oversight of the financial and business affairs of the society through appropriate reviews of the records and actions of the Secretary, Treasurer, and Investment Committee;

-- to determine whether or not to offer sessions, meetings or programs jointly with other organizations, and if appropriate, to decide the time and place of such meetings; and to appoint the organizers of the programs of the Society offered at such meetings other than the meetings held under the auspices of the Allied Social Sciences Association.
+g. to determine whether or not to offer sessions, meetings or programs jointly with other organizations, and if appropriate, to decide the time and place of such meetings; and to appoint the organizers of the programs of the Society offered at such meetings other than the meetings held under the auspices of the Allied Social Sciences Association.

-- to establish cooperative arrangements with other organizations for the promotion of the history of economics;
+h. to establish cooperative arrangements with other organizations for the promotion of the history of economics;

-- to establish, and to determine the terms of reference for, standing and ad hoc committees other than those established in this Constitution;
+i. to establish, and to determine the terms of reference for, standing and ad hoc committees other than those established in this Constitution;

-- to establish rules and policies concerning the conduct of elections;
+j. to establish rules and policies concerning the conduct of elections;

-- to establish policies regarding the management of the records of the Society, including policies regarding posting records on the Society’s website consistent with the general principle that all final formal reports of officers and committees and a record of all actions taken and policies adopted, except for confidential personnel records, should be made available to the Membership as soon as practicable, consistent with the smooth and effective conduct of the Society’s business;
+k. to establish policies regarding the management of the records of the Society, including policies regarding posting records on the Society’s website consistent with the general principle that all final formal reports of officers and committees and a record of all actions taken and policies adopted, except for confidential personnel records, should be made available to the Membership as soon as practicable, consistent with the smooth and effective conduct of the Society’s business;

-- to designate an appropriate permanent archive for the records of the Society, including records that are not to be publicly posted, owing to considerations of confidentiality;
+l. to designate an appropriate permanent archive for the records of the Society, including records that are not to be publicly posted, owing to considerations of confidentiality;

-- to establish prizes and honors not otherwise provided for in this Constitution and to establish criteria and guidance governing all awards given by the society.
+m. to establish prizes and honors not otherwise provided for in this Constitution and to establish criteria and guidance governing all awards given by the society.

 5. The Secretary shall perform his or her duties under the supervision of the President.
 These duties shall include:

-- to maintain an up-to-date list of members;
+a. to maintain an up-to-date list of members;

-- to solicit actively, and to accept applications for, new memberships in the Society; to inform existing members with adequate notice when their memberships are up for renewal; and to diligently solicit the re-application for membership of any whose memberships have lapsed;
+b. to solicit actively, and to accept applications for, new memberships in the Society; to inform existing members with adequate notice when their memberships are up for renewal; and to diligently solicit the re-application for membership of any whose memberships have lapsed;

-- to record the proceedings of the business meetings of the Society and the meetings of its Executive Committee, and keep (or cause to be kept) a record of the Society’s business that takes place electronically;
+c. to record the proceedings of the business meetings of the Society and the meetings of its Executive Committee, and keep (or cause to be kept) a record of the Society’s business that takes place electronically;

-- to transmit to the designated repositories (archive and website) all records, minutes, ballots, and all other materials generated in the execution of the office of Secretary, including all reports and submissions made to the officers of the Society and the Executive Committee by any of the Society’s committees, and any other records directed to be retained by the policy of the Society;
+d. to transmit to the designated repositories (archive and website) all records, minutes, ballots, and all other materials generated in the execution of the office of Secretary, including all reports and submissions made to the officers of the Society and the Executive Committee by any of the Society’s committees, and any other records directed to be retained by the policy of the Society;

-- to transmit to the Manager of Electronic Information (or to a person designated by the Manager) consistent with policies established by the Executive Committee all minutes, reports, and other official records of the Society for posting on the Society’s website in a format accessible to the membership;
+e. to transmit to the Manager of Electronic Information (or to a person designated by the Manager) consistent with policies established by the Executive Committee all minutes, reports, and other official records of the Society for posting on the Society’s website in a format accessible to the membership;

-- to secure adequately the confidentiality of personnel records or any other records for which confidentiality is required under the policies of the Society or by law;
+f. to secure adequately the confidentiality of personnel records or any other records for which confidentiality is required under the policies of the Society or by law;

-- to conduct the regular election electronically on or about the 1st of March each year; to conduct any special elections; and to report the results of all elections in a timely manner to the Executive Committee and the Membership;
+g. to conduct the regular election electronically on or about the 1st of March each year; to conduct any special elections; and to report the results of all elections in a timely manner to the Executive Committee and the Membership;

-- to arrange, if needed, for a room for the meeting of the Executive Committee at the midterm meeting of the Society each year;
+h. to arrange, if needed, for a room for the meeting of the Executive Committee at the midterm meeting of the Society each year;

-- to assist the President, Vice-President, and the Executive Committee through the performance of such additional secretarial duties as may be assigned by the President, not inconsistent with this Constitution.
+i. to assist the President, Vice-President, and the Executive Committee through the performance of such additional secretarial duties as may be assigned by the President, not inconsistent with this Constitution.

 6. The Treasurer shall perform his or her duties under the supervision of the President.
 These duties shall include:

-- to receive dues and other payments, maintain bank accounts in the name of the Society, and pay the Society’s bills;
+a. to receive dues and other payments, maintain bank accounts in the name of the Society, and pay the Society’s bills;

-- to maintain the financial records of the Society; to provide to the Executive Committee at the midterm meeting an interim report, and at the regular meeting a complete annual report, on the financial state of the Society and the activities of the Treasurer over the past year; and at the business meeting to present the annual report to the Membership;
+b. to maintain the financial records of the Society; to provide to the Executive Committee at the midterm meeting an interim report, and at the regular meeting a complete annual report, on the financial state of the Society and the activities of the Treasurer over the past year; and at the business meeting to present the annual report to the Membership;

-- to file all appropriate forms and returns with the appropriate authorities and oversee reporting to insure and maintain the Society’s tax free status;
+c. to file all appropriate forms and returns with the appropriate authorities and oversee reporting to insure and maintain the Society’s tax free status;

-- to manage the Society’s investments, in consultation with the Investments Committee, and to report on these investments at each Executive Committee meeting;
+d. to manage the Society’s investments, in consultation with the Investments Committee, and to report on these investments at each Executive Committee meeting;

-- to sign contracts on behalf of the Society, and to maintain such contracts, as may be necessary, and to report promptly all such contract signatures to the Executive Committee;
+e. to sign contracts on behalf of the Society, and to maintain such contracts, as may be necessary, and to report promptly all such contract signatures to the Executive Committee;

-- to perform such additional financial duties as may be assigned by the President, not inconsistent with this Constitution.
+f. to perform such additional financial duties as may be assigned by the President, not inconsistent with this Constitution.

 7. The Manager of Electronic Information shall perform his or her duties under the supervision of the President.
 These duties shall include:

-- to develop, maintain, and improve the Society’s website in the interest of better communicating with the Membership and generally promoting the mission of the Society and the history of economics;
+a. to develop, maintain, and improve the Society’s website in the interest of better communicating with the Membership and generally promoting the mission of the Society and the history of economics;

-- to develop, maintain, and improve the Society’s communication with its members through email, social media, and/or other electronic or digital communications;
+b. to develop, maintain, and improve the Society’s communication with its members through email, social media, and/or other electronic or digital communications;

-- to maintain electronic contact information on the Membership for the more expeditious conduct of the Society’s business;
+c. to maintain electronic contact information on the Membership for the more expeditious conduct of the Society’s business;

-- to advise and assist the Secretary and other officers of the Society in the most effective use of the Society’s resources for electronic or digital communications.
+d. to advise and assist the Secretary and other officers of the Society in the most effective use of the Society’s resources for electronic or digital communications.

 1. The Society may designate Distinguished Fellows, who shall be living at the time of their election, and who may be so honored in light of their exemplary contributions to scholarship in the history of economics and/or to their exemplary contributions to the success of the Society.